-- I will come to class prepared. - I will prepare and refresh course materials which are as current and accurate as possible. - I will be available to answer questions or issues that may arise for you during this course, be it in class, during my office hours, or at another time that is more convenient. - I will return emails within a 24-48-hour turnaround time.
-If something is URGENT, please indicate that in the subject line.

-- I will make at least 2 weeks at a time "published" on Canvas so that students can know what to expect for the following week. - I will prepare you for the quizzes and other assessments in this course to the best of my ability. - I will utilize fair and honest evaluation techniques for each assignment required for this course. - To the best of my ability, make this a valid and worthwhile learning experience. - I will do my best to address the needs of a diverse range of learning styles in this course. - I will only share your student information per FERPA guidelines. - I will remain flexible regarding unexpected events impacting all of us over the semester.
+- I will come to class prepared, with course materials that are current. - I will be available to answer questions or issues that may arise for you during this course, be it in class, during my office hours, or at another time that is more convenient. - I will return emails within a 24-48-hour turnaround time.
+If something is URGENT, please indicate that in the subject line. - I will prepare you for the quizzes and other assessments in this course to the best of my ability. - I will utilize fair and honest evaluation techniques for each assignment required for this course. - To the best of my ability, make this a valid and worthwhile learning experience. - I will do my best to address the needs of a diverse range of learning styles in this course. - I will only share your student information per FERPA guidelines. - I will remain flexible regarding unexpected events impacting all of us over the semester.
 Examples of these are rolling power shutoffs, internet disruptions, road closures and fires.
 If any of these occur, deadlines will move to ensure there is adequate time for students to complete the assignment.

-Due Dates Subject to Change at Instructors Discretion
+Course Outline, Readings and Due Dates Subject to Change at Instructors Discretion